Counseling Education

 The Foraker Act of 1900 established a civil government, ending rule by American generals and the Department of War.
 A U.S. Supreme Court ruling, Ortega v.
 Lara, 202 U.S. 339, 342 (1906),[n] involving the Foraker Act and referring to the island as "the acquired country", soon affirmed that the U.S. Constitution applied within its territory and that any domestic Puerto Rican laws which did not conflict with it remained in force.

-The Jones Act of 1917, which made Puerto Ricans U.S. citizens, paved the way for the drafting of Puerto Rico's Constitution and its approval by Congress and Puerto Rican voters in 1952.
-However, the political status of Puerto Rico, a Commonwealth controlled by the U.S., remains an anomaly.
+The Jones Act of 1917, which made Puerto Ricans U.S. citizens, paved the way for the drafting of Puerto Rico's Constitution and its approval by Congress and Puerto Rican voters in 1952.[citation needed] Puerto Rico is one of five territories with less representation in the Federal government, along with the Federal District.

 In 2009, the United Nations Special Committee on Decolonization approved a draft resolution calling on the U.S. government to expedite a process that would allow the Puerto Rican people to exercise fully their inalienable right to self-determination and independence.
 In November 2012, a two-question referendum took place, simultaneous with the general elections.
 The first question, voted on in August, asked voters whether they wanted to maintain the current status under the territorial clause of the U.S. Constitution.
 54% voted against the status quo, effectively approving the second question to be voted on in November.
 The second question posed three alternate status options: statehood, independence, or free association.
 61.16% voted for statehood, 33.34% for a sovereign free-associated state, and 5.49% for independence.[failed verification]